-That there are limits to credit access is widely accepted today as an important part of an economist's description of the world.
-Credit constraints figure prominently in economic analyzes of short-term fluctuations and long-term growth.
-Cross-country/cross industry approaches (Rajan and Zingales, 1998) suggest that industries which require more financing grow more slowly in countries with poorly developed capital markets, which is prima facie evidence that financial constraints are particularly likely to matter in poor countries.
-Yet there is still little tight microeconomic evidence of the existence of credit constraints on larger firms in developing countries.
-The available evidence comes mostly from farming and very small firms in the manufacturing and services sector.
-Since such firms have a relatively small part of the capital stock and the share of capital in the farm sector even in relatively poor countries is not very large and declining (in India, the share of agriculture in output is 24% and its share in the capital stock is even smaller (Banerjee and Duflo, 2005), it seems unlikely that if credit constraints were confined to these sectors they would have major aggregate consequences.
-Therefore it is important to have solid evidence (one way or the other) of credit constraints among larger firms.
-This is the goal of the present paper.
+Limits to credit access are widely accepted today as an important part of an economist's description of the world.
+Credit constraints figure prominently in economic analyses of short-term fluctuations and long-term growth.1 Cross-country/cross industry approaches (Rajan and Zingales, 1998) suggest that industries which require more financing grow more slowly in countries with poorly developed capital markets, which is prima facie evidence that financial constraints are particularly likely to matter in poor countries.
+Yet there is still very little tight micro-economic evidence of the existence of credit constraints on larger firms in developing countries.
+The available evidence comes mostly from farming and very small firms in the manufacturing and services sector.2 Since such firms have a relatively small part of overall the capital stock and the share of capital in the farm sector even in relatively poor countries is not very large and declining (in India, the share of agriculture in output is 24% and its share in the capital stock is even smaller (Banerjee and Duflo, 2005), it seems unlikely that if credit constraints were confined to these sectors they would have major aggregate consequences.
+Therefore, it is important to have solid evidence of the presence or absence of credit constraints among larger firms.
+This is the goal of the present article.